fraite/pyted/docs/quick_start.rst

 Once closed, all the tkinter variables defined in the gui will be returned in the form of a dictionary.
 By associating widgets with tkinter variables the states of the widgets in the gui is discovered.

 The default values in the python_actors gui will be defined by the set value of the tkinter variables.
-If it is required that the default values are set at run time the complex dialogue box method can be used.

 Input dictionary dialogue box method
 ------------------------------------